swift-on-server/articles/Sources/Articles/Documentation.docc/2024/structured-concurrency-and-shared-state-in-swift/structured-concurrency-and-shared-state-in-swift.md

 @Snippet(path: "site/Snippets/shared-state", slice: "efficientImageCache")

 **Note:** When creating a continuation, you're starting a new workload that does not (yet) adopt structured concurrency.
 When this happens, this code is also responsible for ensuring that Task Cancellation is handled propertly.
-For that, please refer back to ``withTaskCancellationHandler`` earlier in this article.
+For that, please refer back to ``withTaskCancellationHandler(operation:onCancel:isolation:)`` earlier in this article.

 ## Global Actors